Lots of learning and fun with this snowman roll and cover dice game! Be sure to add it to your collection of math

 When the kids play this way, each player chooses one color.
 They use that color dot marker (or crayon or regular marker) to color in each number as they’re playing.

-Would your kiddos enjoy this simple snowman roll and cover game?
+Would your students enjoy this simple snowman roll and cover game?
 If you play it, I’d love to hear what the children think.